Release date: 17 November 2020

 The operation involves extending a framework loan to BGK, Poland's national promotional bank, aimed at financing eligible multi-sector investment plans in pre-defined sectors (including expenditures in healthcare and civil protection systems designed to respond to the the COVID-19 pandemic).
 The concrete schemes will be identified at a later stage.
 The project falls under the COVID-note since it will also finance: -COVID-19-related expenditures identified as eligible for financing for up to 100% of eligible project cost in the sectors of healthcare and civil protection (that are statutory tasks of Polish municipalities); and -investment projects not directly related to the COVID-19 emergency, but which will indirectly free up capacity for municipalities to finance COVID-19-related expenditures.

 Total cost (Approximate amount)

-The Promoter has been assessed by the EIB as being a private company not subject to EU rules on public procurement or concessions.
-However, if after the project appraisal, the EIB were to conclude that the Promoter is after all subject to EU public procurement legislation: Directive 2014/23/EU / 2014/24/EU or 2014/25/EU, then the Bank would require that the Promoter ensure that contracts for the implementation of the project will be tendered in accordance with the relevant applicable EU procurement legislation as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.
+The Bank will require that BGK verifies that the municipalities ensure that contracts for implementation of each scheme are tendered in accordance with the applicable EU procurement legislation, 2014/24/EU, 2014/25/EU as well as Directive 92/13/EEC or Directive 89/665/EEC as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.